HugoRaveton/HugoRaveton/README.md

-- I'm Hugo Raveton (MSc. in Biology and modeling of Complex Systems)
+- I am Hugo Raveton (MSc. in Biology and modeling of Complex Systems)
-- I'm interested in how living matter acquires its shapes, in particular during embryonic development
+- I am interested in how living matter is shaped during development, and in th ephysical basis of morphogenesis